GNOME/librsvg/devel-docs/devel_environment.rst

    Don't forget to run this once inside the container:
      source ci/env.sh
+     source ci/setup-dependencies-env.sh

 You can cut&paste those commands (from the script's output, not from this document!).
 The first one should give you a shell prompt inside the container.
-The second one will make Rust available in the shell's environment.
+The second and third ones will make Rust available in the shell's environment, and adjust some environment variables so that the compilation process can find the installed dependencies.

 What's all that magic?
 Let's dissect the podman command line: